-This price range is for listeners who want a premium set of headphones that deliver a good and balanced listening experience.
+This price range is for listeners who want a premium set of headphones that delivers a good and balanced listening experience.
 This means the headphones in this list are either very versatile or highly specialized for critical listening.
 They're well-built, well designed, comfortable and deliver a rich and even audio reproduction.
 They also provide additional features like wireless Bluetooth, active noise canceling, unique control schemes and much more.
 Below are our recommendations for the best headphones under $400 we have tested so far.

-Best Open Over-Ear Headphones under $400
+Best Over-Ear Headphones under $400

 Best On-Ear Headphones under $400

 The Beats Solo 3 are great sounding on-ear headphones.
 If you like the design and aesthetic of the Solo 2 or the Studio Wireless, then get the solo 3.
 They’re well built, decently comfortable headphones with a phenomenal battery life for their quick charging capabilities.
 They also have a far-reaching wireless range, a pretty balanced sound that should please casual and critical listeners and good integration with the IOS platform.
 Unfortunately, this means you may lack some features on Android and they do not isolate well in loud environments, so they won’t be ideal for commuting.

 If you find most on-ears too tight, then get the Bose SoundLink OE.
 They have one of the most comfortable on-ear design we’ve tested so far.
 They’re easy to use with a simple and efficient control scheme, a decent battery life and a compact format that’s relatively easy to carry around.
 Unfortunately, they also struggle in loud environments but leak a little less than the Solo 3 while delivering an almost comparable sound.